Sports Medicine Center

 Adhesive capsulitis (frozen shoulder) can develop without trauma and most often affects females ages 40-60.
 There is a period of worsening once the onset of shoulder pain and stiffness begins.
 The pain and stiffness level off and then subsequently return to normal.
 The entire process can take up to two years to completely resolve, so it is important to know the correct diagnosis and understand the treatment plan.

-Tendinitis (inflammation of the tendon): As there are many tendons in the shoulder, any of them can become inflamed and painful with chronic repetitive motions.
+Tendonitis (inflammation of the tendon): As there are many tendons in the shoulder, any of them can become inflamed and painful with chronic repetitive motions.

 4. How are shoulder injuries treated?